elixir-cloud-aai/cookiecutter-python/README.md

 ## Disclamer

-Some of the links and images have been hardcoded with ELIXIR Cloud & AAI's assests in the documentation, please update them manually if need. **Only `README.md` and `images/` dir need to be changed.**
+Some of the links and images have been hardcoded with `ELIXIR Cloud & AAI`'s assets in the documentation, please update them manually if needed. **Only `README.md` and `images/` directory need to be changed.**

 ## Contributing